Skip to main content

 Bandipur – Kathmandu

+After breakfast in the tranquil hill town of Bandipur, begin your drive back to Kathmandu.
 Upon arrival in Kathmandu, visit Kathmandu Durbar Square, a UNESCO World Heritage Site that once served as the royal palace complex of the Malla kings.
-The square is an architectural masterpiece and a living museum of courtyards, shrines, and intricately carved wooden temples that narrate the city’s regal and spiritual past.
+The square is an architectural masterpiece and a combination of courtyards, shrines, palaces, and intricately carved wooden temples.
 Here, you will also see Kumari Ghar, the residence of the living goddess Kumari.
-Observe the ceremonial balconies and the vibrant rituals surrounding this unique cultural tradition, where a young girl is revered as the embodiment of divine feminine energy, providing a rare insight into Nepal’s spiritual heritage.

 From there, take a guided walk from Ason Bazaar to Thamel, a short but deeply atmospheric route that showcases Kathmandu’s vibrant blend of past and present.
 Ason, one of the city’s oldest marketplaces, bursts with color and energy as spices, metalware, flowers, and daily essentials are traded just as they were centuries ago.
-Continue through narrow alleys lined with traditional Newar shops and courtyards before emerging into Thamel, the lively traveler’s hub filled with cafés, boutiques, and handicraft stores.

 Bandipur – Kathmandu

+After breakfast in the tranquil hill town of Bandipur, begin your drive back to Kathmandu.
 Upon arrival in Kathmandu, visit Kathmandu Durbar Square, a UNESCO World Heritage Site that once served as the royal palace complex of the Malla kings.
-The square is an architectural masterpiece and a living museum of courtyards, shrines, and intricately carved wooden temples that narrate the city’s regal and spiritual past.
+The square is an architectural masterpiece and a combination of courtyards, shrines, palaces, and intricately carved wooden temples.
 Here, you will also see Kumari Ghar, the residence of the living goddess Kumari.
-Observe the ceremonial balconies and the vibrant rituals surrounding this unique cultural tradition, where a young girl is revered as the embodiment of divine feminine energy, providing a rare insight into Nepal’s spiritual heritage.

 From there, take a guided walk from Ason Bazaar to Thamel, a short but deeply atmospheric route that showcases Kathmandu’s vibrant blend of past and present.
 Ason, one of the city’s oldest marketplaces, bursts with color and energy as spices, metalware, flowers, and daily essentials are traded just as they were centuries ago.
-Continue through narrow alleys lined with traditional Newar shops and courtyards before emerging into Thamel, the lively traveler’s hub filled with cafés, boutiques, and handicraft stores.

 Accommodation